-The Mastiff (sometimes called the English Mastiff), is one of the largest dog breeds in the world.
+The Mastiff, originally from England, is one of the largest dog breeds in the world.
 This immense dog is large-boned and muscular with a noble, gentle, and loyal disposition.
 Mastiffs are very gentle companions and family protectors that lack aggression, making them lovely family pets.
 These courageous yet well-mannered dogs can do well in most households.
 You don't need a huge home to have this giant dog, but you do need a little extra space (especially because of the long tail).
 Sadly, like other giant dog breeds, the lifespan of the Mastiff tends to be shorter than the average dog.
 However, with proper care, you can help your Mastiff live a full, healthy life.

 Height: 30 inches and up (males); 27.5 inches and up (females)